gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

 extraction.
 E.g., at least every hour and every 100 GB of data which is a common policy for IPsec [ANSSI-DAT-NT-003].
-See [I-D.ietf-tls-rfc8446bis] for a more detailed discussion on key compromise and key exfiltration in (D)TLS.¶
+See [I-D.ietf-tls-rfc8446bis] for a more detailed discussion on key compromise and key exfiltration in (D)TLS.

 For many DTLS in SCTP deployments the SCTP association is expected to have a very long lifetime of months or even years.
 For associations